oskar156/oskar156/README.md

 👋 Hi, I’m @oskar156

-I'm pursuing a degree in Computer Science and applying what I've learned so far at my current job.
+I'm pursuing a career in Computer Science.

-I have experience with C++, JavaScript, and Python.
+-experience with C++, JavaScript, AppsSript, VBA and Python -scripts/macros for Google Sheets and Excel
+-browser automation with Selenium

 <!---
 oskar156/oskar156 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.